Citrix-TechSpecialist/NetScaler-in-AWS-101/EC2/Deploy-NS/README.md

 ## [Configure NetScaler VPX via web console](#Deploy-NS-Config) ##

-1. [RDP into a EC2 Windows machine](../Windows-EC2/README.md#Windows-RDP) and open up a internet browser (perferably Chrome Browser) to navigate to NetScaler ADC's Management console at `https://172.16.10.100`.
+1. [RDP into a EC2 Windows machine](../Windows-EC2/README.md#Windows-RDP) and open up a internet browser (preferably Chrome Browser) to navigate to NetScaler ADC's Management console at `https://172.16.10.100`.

     Use the **Username:** `nsroot` and **Password:** `<Instance-ID>` from your AWS EC2 Console to logon.
 You instance id may be similar in format to : `i-0f3af8dadf60a542d`.